ceph/ceph/doc/dev/msgr2.rst

 Message exchange
 ----------------

-Once a session is stablished, we can exchange messages.
+Once a session is established, we can exchange messages.

 * TAG_MSG: a message::

     ceph_msg_header2
     front
     middle
+    data_pre_padding
     data

-  - The ceph_msg_header is modified in ceph_msg_header2 to include an ack_seq.
+  - The ceph_msg_header2 is modified from ceph_msg_header to include an ack_seq.
 This avoids the need for a TAG_ACK message most of the time.
+  - The ceph_msg_header2 is modified from ceph_msg_header to remove teh src field, which we now get from the message flow handshake (TAG_IDENT).
+  - The ceph_msg_header2 specifies the data_pre_padding, which can be used to adjust the alignment of the data payload.
+(NOTE: is this is useful?)

 * TAG_ACK: acknowledge receipt of message(s)::